lpsinger/userguide/tutorial/skymaps.rst

-Working with probability sky maps
+Working with Probability Sky Maps
 =================================

 Let's take a look at what is inside one of the LIGO/Virgo probability sky maps.